-Aoki has coached 10 Major League Baseball draft picks since arriving at Notre Dame in 2011.
-Five of those picks were pitchers, including Dan Slania, a fifth round selection of the San Francisco Giants in 2013 and Brian Dupra, a seventh-round selection of the Washington Nationals in 2011.
-Five players have been drafted in the top 10 rounds, including three in the 2013 draft, which marked only the second time in school history (2004) that feat had been accomplished.
+Aoki has coached 17 Major League Baseball draft picks since arriving at Notre Dame in 2011.
+Eight of those picks were pitchers, including Pat Connaughton, a fourth round pick of the Baltimore Orioles, Dan Slania, a fifth round selection of the San Francisco Giants in 2013 and Brian Dupra, a seventh-round pick of the Washington Nationals in 2011.
+Six players have been drafted in the top 10 rounds, including three in the 2013 draft, which marked only the second time in school history (2004) that feat had been accomplished.
 Those drafted included Eric Jagielo (26th pick - Yankees), Slania and Trey Mancini (8th round - Orioles).
-The other 10th round or better draft picks are Dupra and Joe Hudson, a sixth-round pick of the Cincinnati Reds in 2012.
+The other 10th round or better draft picks are Connaughon, Dupra and Joe Hudson, a sixth-round pick of the Cincinnati Reds in 2012.

-Aoki's `09 squad qualified for its first ACC Tournament and made a statement there as well.
-Entering the tournament needing at least one win to likely ensure a spot in an NCAA regional, the Eagles lost their first game to seventh-ranked Florida State.
+Aoki's 2009 squad qualified for its first ACC Tournament and made a statement there as well.
+Entering the tournament needing at least one win to likely ensure a spot in an NCAA regional, the Eagles lost their first game to No. 7 Florida State.

-Boston College responded emphatically, beating 13th-ranked Georgia Tech and 16th-ranked Miami in the next two games by a combined score of 17-4 to earn its bid to Austin.
+Boston College responded emphatically, beating No. 13 Georgia Tech and No. 16 Miami in the next two games by a combined score of 17-4 to earn its bid to Austin.

 The Eagles' 34-26 overall record qualified as their best since 2005 and their 13-15 record in ACC play marked the most league wins since joining the conference in 2006 (Boston College eclipsed that total in 2010 with 14).
 The New England Intercollegiate Baseball Association tabbed Boston College as its team of the year for its performance.